On the first test of the Weak Equivalence Principle in low Earth orbit: Outliers, gaps and artificial data

+The first one is related to the fact that gaps retain memory of the glitches whose elimination originated them; and since the sign of WEP violation is not known, they may in fact mimic a violation signal or cancel an effect, signal or systematic.

+The second issue is that the artificial data at the level of random platform noise which replace the outliers do contribute to increasing the integration time of each measurement session, hence to reducing the level $\delta_i$ of WEP violation of the session (Eq.\ref{Eq:random}), i.e. to improving the test.
+Then, according to Eq.(\ref{Eq:deltafin}), the final result of the whole experiment is also improved.
+If this procedure were correct, the more outliers are present, the larger the fraction of gaps, the larger the fraction of artificial data, the better the WEP test of the session and the WEP test of the entire experiment.
+Which is clearly a paradox.
+No matter how artificial data are generated and/or manipulated, they should not introduce any physical information, i.e. their effect on the $\delta$ estimated in each session ought to be null.

-An interesting comparison is reported in\,\cite{MicroscopeGlitchesCQG2022-008} between the FFT of the differential acceleration as obtained from the original measured data, and the FFT after glitches were removed and the missing data were reconstructed.
-This was done for SUREF session \#380 lasting 120 orbits (of which two segments of 46 and 34 orbits each have been used in the final analysis) Fig.\,\ref{Fig:GlitchesSession380}, copied from Fig.\,10 in\,\cite{MicroscopeGlitchesCQG2022-008}, shows the two plots, measured data in black, reconstructed data in red.
+An interesting comparison is reported in\,\cite{MicroscopeGlitchesCQG2022-008} between the FFT of the differential acceleration obtained from the original measured data, and the FFT after glitches were removed and the missing data were reconstructed.
+This was done for SUREF session \#380 lasting 120 orbits.
+This session has been chosen because, with equal composition test masses, any effect at $\nu_{_{EP}}$ is certainly spurious and moreover the low noise makes the effects of glitches well visible.
+Fig.\,10 of \cite{MicroscopeGlitchesCQG2022-008} shows the two plots, FFT of the measured data in black, of reconstructed data in red.
+All the double lines listed in Table\,\ref{table:SpikeFrequencies} (plus the single line at $\nu_{_{orb}}$) are clearly visible (the tidal line at $2\nu_{_{EP}}$ has not been removed).
+It is apparent that the effects of glitches, including the one at $\nu_{_{EP}}$, have been reduced but not eliminated.
+In fact, in the final SUREF analysis this session, originally with $46\,\%$ of artificial data, has been split into two short sessions (of $46$ and $34$ orbits), each one with a small percentage of glitches ($7\,\%$ and $5\,\%$).
+Thus, most of the reconstructed data have been eliminated, which is a reasonable decision.